ctsit/nSOFA_calculation/algorithm_steps.md

 ## Introduction
 This document describes the steps that went into creating the functions that generate the nSOFA dataset in [functions.R](functions.R).
-These steps were specifically created to transform data received from the University of Florida Integrated Data Repository.
+These steps were specifically created to transform data received from the University of Florida Integrated Data Repository (IDR).
 Thus, every step may not be necessary for data from a different source.
 Please review your data to determine which of these steps are necessary.

 ## Child Encounter
 1. When a subject has multiple encouters choose the first encounter